NOAA-OWP/inundation-mapping/unit_tests/README.md

 ## Key Notes for creating new unit tests
-1) All test methods must start with the phrase "test_".
+1) All test functions must start with the phrase "test_".
 That is how the unit test engine picks it up.
+The rest of the function name does not have to match the pattern of {function name being tested} but should.
+Further, the rest of the function name should say what the test is about, ie) _failed_input_path.  ie) test_{some_function_name_from_the_source_code_file}_failed_input_path.
+It is fine that the function names get very long (common in the industry).

 2) The output for a selected "unittest" import engine can be ugly and hard to read.
-It sometimes mixed outputs from multiple unit test methods simulataneously instead of keeping all output together for a given unit test.
+It sometimes mixed outputs from multiple unit test functions simulataneously instead of keeping all output together for a given unit test.
 We will try to make this better later.

 3) If you are using this for development purposes, use caution when checking back in files for unit tests files and json file.
 If you check it in, it still has to work and work for others and not just for a dev test you are doing.